vitzeman/vitzeman/README.md

 <h3 align="center">🛠 &nbsp;Languages and Tools</h3>

 I’m mostly working with Python and it's libraries such as Numpy, Pytorch, OpenCV and other.
 Aditionaly I worked with Matlab on mathematics, control theory and image processing.
-Aditionaly I used C and C++ in robotics classes.
+Aditionaly I used C and C++ in robotic classes.

 <h3>My contacts:</h3>